-Inheriting a home or other property can increase the value of your estate but it can also result in tax consequences.
+Inheriting a home or other property can increase the value of your estate — but it can also result in tax consequences.
 If the property you inherit has appreciated in value since the original owner purchased it, you could be on the hook for capital gains tax should you choose to sell it.
 That could result in a large tax bill if there’s a sizable gap between the original purchase price and the price you’re able to sell the property for.
-There are some possibilities for how to avoid paying capital gains tax on inherited property which are worth considering if you’re the beneficiary of an estate or trust
+There are some possibilities for how to avoid paying capital gains tax on inherited property which are worth considering if you’re the beneficiary of an estate or trust.
+A financial advisor could also help you create a tax strategy for your estate needs and goals.

 Capital gains tax applies when an investment is sold for more than its original purchase price.
 Typically, you might think about capital gains tax in terms of selling stocks or other securities you hold inside your investment portfolio.
 So if you bought a stock for $2 per share and sold it for $5 per share, you’d owe capital gains on the $3 in profit you realized from the sale.